 Traditionally, a lot of Christians have used this verse to outlaw using the Lord’s name (either “God” or “Jesus” or some derivative) as a swear word.
 This is why you won’t hear orthodox or practicing Jews use the name “Yahweh” which is probably how the name “I am” was pronounced in the original Hebrew.
 They took this command so seriously that they substituted the name Adonai (a generic term for “lord” or “master”) when his name came up for public reading of Scripture.
 Even today, if they are writing about him, they will use the word G-d instead of spelling out that simple three-letter word.
 Their reasoning is that if you never actually use his name, you can’t misuse it.

-For example, ask any server at a restaurant about “hell day.”
+For example, ask any restaurant server at a restaurant about “hell day.”
 This is their common slang for Sunday, when tons of Christians come in for lunch after church wearing nice clothes, pray extensively over their meal, and then proceed to treat their server like something you scrape off your shoe (being rude to them, leaving a mess and no tip, etc.).
 Or think about the times that you cut someone off while sporting a Christian bumper sticker.
-And what do the people at work think about you?
+And what do the people at work think about you, the ones who know that you claim Jesus as your Lord and Savior?

-Look, I think that Prager overstates his case when he says that this commandment only has to with our behavior, not our speech.
+Look, I honestly think that Prager overstates his case when he says that this commandment only has to with our behavior, not our speech.
 It's disrespectful to speak of God in any flippant way.
 The Lord Jesus solemnly warns us that "everyone will have to give account on the day of judgment for every empty word they have spoken."
-But Dennis makes a strong point that when we misrepresent him by our conduct, when we cause nonbelievers to turn away from the Lord because of how we act, I happen to think that God Almighty takes that extremely seriously, maybe even more seriously than letting a "curse" word slip.
+But Dennis makes a strong (and very convicting) point: When we misrepresent him by our conduct, when we cause nonbelievers to turn away from the Lord because of how we act, God Almighty takes that extremely seriously, maybe even more seriously than letting a "curse" word slip.

 You might never use a swear word in your everyday language, but how are you “carrying” his name to the people you encounter?